 While serious wounds are going to clearly require immediate medical attention, there are steps that can be taken at home to prevent a dog bite from becoming infected.
 Medical News Today advises that preventing infection for minor wounds needs to be done right away.
 Here are the steps:

-- Wash the wound with soap and warm water, clean the area thoroughly.
+Wash the wound with soap and warm water, and clean the area thoroughly.

 With deeper wounds, people should:

-- Call 911 if the bleeding is uncontrollable, or the bite victim thinks they might faint.
+Call 911 if the bleeding is uncontrollable, or if the bite victim thinks they might faint.

 Once the wounded person can get medical care, it is likely that the doctor will clean the bite, using a syringe of water and wound cleaning solution to flush out bacteria and stitch up the wound if needed.
 The doctor may then prescribe antibiotics to fight off bacteria that have entered the body, and a tetanus shot must be given if the victim did not receive one in the last five years.
 Rabies vaccines may also be necessary.